 Comparison of comparator product characteristics

 The formulations of the local and the foreign comparator product should be compared for all participants.
 All seven countries require a qualitative comparison of the excipient composition.
 For Australia, Canada and New Zealand the local and the foreign comparator product have to have the same size, weight, shape, colour, scoring and type of coating.
 In contrast, Taiwan only requires them to have the same size, weight and type of coating, Switzerland requires them to have only the same size and weight, and Singapore and South Africa may accept differences as long as the release type is the same.
 Australia, New Zealand, Switzerland and Taiwan also require some physicochemical testing such as Fourier transform infrared spectra, near infrared spectra and powder X-ray diffraction spectra.
 All of these participants except South Africa also require the foreign comparator employed in the bioequivalence study to have the same strength as the local one.
-Interestingly, Australia is the only jurisdiction that requires a quantitative analysis in sufficient batches to determine batch-to-batch variability (often 2-3 batches) using validated test methods.
+Interestingly, Australia is the only jurisdiction that requires a quantitative analysis in sufficient batches to determine batch-to-batch variability (often two to three batches) using validated test methods.
 In all these seven countries, it is necessary to demonstrate that the local and the foreign comparator product have similar dissolution profiles across the physiological pH range with 12 individual units per product.
 However, if it can be shown that the manufacturing site of the foreign and local comparator products are the same, then comparative dissolution data are not required by Singapore and Taiwan.
-Similarly, in New Zealand, if the foreign comparator product is sourced from the Australian market and harmonization between the comparator products from New Zealand and Australia has been established, then physicochemical testing, e.g. dissolution, FTIR (Fourier-transform infrared spectroscopy) and XRD (powder X-ray diffraction), is not required.
+Similarly, in New Zealand, if the foreign comparator product is sourced from the Australian market and harmonisation between the comparator products from New Zealand and Australia has been established, then physicochemical testing, e.g., dissolution, FTIR (Fourier-transform infrared spectroscopy) and XRD (powder X-ray diffraction), is not required.

 These results demonstrate that the acceptability of foreign comparator products among BEWGG participants is not harmonised.
 While some countries do not accept this practice, other countries are open to the possibility of accepting foreign comparator products under certain conditions.
 However, the requirements to demonstrate that the foreign comparator and the local comparator are the same product in these countries differ widely.
 Importantly, for the WHO Prequalification Programme, both the European and the US comparator products are considered to be valid comparators because they ensure ‘prescribability’, i.e. an adequate safety and efficacy profile, even if they might exhibit different bioavailability and, consequently, the generics approved based on a comparison with the US comparator may not be ‘switchable’ with the generics approved based on a comparison with the European comparator.

 It is interesting to note that the criteria of the BEWGG members appear to correlate reasonably well with the market size of the jurisdiction.
-Those jurisdictions with a large population (more than a hundred million inhabitants) require bioequivalence studies with their local comparator and generic companies are able to conduct the studies because they are profitable with those market sizes.
+Those jurisdictions with a large population (more than a hundred million inhabitants) require bioequivalence studies with their local comparator and generics companies are able to conduct the studies because they are profitable with those market sizes.
 In contrast, those countries with a smaller market size are open to accept bioequivalence studies with foreign comparators if these appear to be the same as the local ones.
 In those countries with middle size, the purchasing power of the population and the availability of local manufacturers may also play a role – South Africa (53 million) may accept foreign comparators, whereas Colombia (49 million) and South Korea (51 million) do not.
 Similarly, Australia and Canada, with 25 and 36 million inhabitants, respectively, impose important limitations for the acceptability of the foreign comparator.
-In countries that are smaller and with lower purchasing power than those participating in the BEWGG, it can be expected that generic products would not be developed with the local comparator products because those markets are not considered profitable enough for generic companies, e.g. Zimbabwe.
+In countries that are smaller and with lower purchasing power than those participating in the BEWGG, it can be expected that generic drug products would not be developed with the local comparator products because those markets are not considered profitable enough for generics companies, e.g. Zimbabwe.
 These countries generally align with WHO and accept studies conducted with comparators from founding International Conference on Harmonisation (ICH) countries under the assumption that they will be the same in all the ICH countries, without any additional requirements as long as this foreign comparator is marketed by the innovator company.

 Accepting foreign comparator products may bring about public health benefits by increasing the availability of generic medicines and thereby reducing healthcare costs.
-By decreasing the number of bioequivalence studies that industry is required to perform, regulators are able to lower barriers to generic drug applications while still maintaining the integrity and standards of safe, effective and quality generic products available for the people within their jurisdiction.
+By decreasing the number of bioequivalence studies that industry is required to perform, regulators are able to lower barriers to generic drug applications while still maintaining the integrity and standards of safe, effective and quality generic drug products available for the people within their jurisdiction.
 On the other hand, the acceptance of foreign comparators in bioequivalence (BE) studies does have some risk in that the product may not be the same as the local comparator and may thus bring about switchability issues.
 Where a jurisdiction accepts the use of a foreign comparator, they apply restrictions to control the risk associated with switchability issues.
 Since greater restrictions on the use of a foreign comparator may also increase barriers to market entry for generic drug products, each jurisdiction must determine the appropriate approach for their healthcare system.